al1sant0s/tstodlc/README.md

 For example: the buildings, decorations and menu subdirectories will probably contain rgb, bsv3 and xml files.
 It's up to you to decide which files should go on which places.

-After you have done the manual job of creating and adding the required the files to compose your dlc, it's time to pack the files and install them onto your server.
+After you have done the manual job of creating and adding the required files to compose your dlc, it's time to pack the files and install them onto your server.
 This is as simple as running the following command on the command-line interface: